CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 the minimum granularity for batching (1 minute), determine which receivers need to be batched at that time, and put a message on the queue to be handled immediately by the batchFunction.

-The Batch function will be changed to grab all Tasks whose next_action_at is in the past, thereby creating a natural retry mechanism.
-(Currently Batch requires an exact match of dates).
+The BatchDecider function will iterate over each Receiver and determine if the receiver should have been batched within the last minute.
+If so, the decider will get the maximum batch size for the receiver and the total number of outstanding records to batch (total number of Actions for this receiver with next_action of BATCH).

+The decider will determine the number of queue message to add based on [total number]/[batch size] and rounding up to the nearest integer.

 This is a minimal-change approach that leaves the
 Task table management as it is but severely reduces our performance bottlenecks and race conditions.
-Once done, the single run of the batch function for that receiver will pull all outstanding records up to [receiver limit] and batch them.
+Once done, the single run of the batch function for that receiver and batch them.

-If there are more records than [receiver-limit] it will place `(count(reports-past-due-for-batching-for-one-receiver) / [receiver-limit] )` messages on the queue for that receiver, and depend on Azure to scale to meet that demand, as well as on Azure's queue throttling settings (in `host.json`) to avoid swamping the system.

 This will cover situations where, for example, Batch has been down for some time and Batch work is horrendously backed up.